-Hire-purchase receivables, loan receivables, nano finance receivables and microfinance receivables are stated at net realizable value which resulted from carrying book value less unearned interest income and allowance for impairment for expected credit loss.
+Hire-purchase receivables, loan receivables and nano finance receivables are stated at net realizable value which resulted from carrying book value less unearned interest income and allowance for impairment for expected credit loss.
 The Group provides allowance for impairment for expected credit loss in accordance with the policies discussed in the section of financial instruments.
 Bad debts are written off when incurred.